Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Experiments

 \subsection{Implementation Details}

-\paragraph{Agents.} We evaluate \textsc{Graph2Eval} using multiple agent types, including Single Agent, Multi-Agent, and Web Agents, specifically the Set-of-Marks (SoM) Agent~\citep{yang2023setofmarkpromptingunleashesextraordinary} and Agent S 2.5~\citep{agashe2025agents2compositionalgeneralistspecialist}.
-Both Single- and Multi-Agent systems employ Retrieval-Augmented Generation (RAG) and primarily focus on document comprehension tasks, whereas the Web-Agent is designed for multi-step web interactions.
-The Multi-Agent architecture consists of a planner, retriever, reasoner, verifier, and summarizer.
-Notably, the SoM Agent leverages \emph{SoM-annotated images} as input, providing richer multimodal context.
-In contrast, Agent S 2.5 integrates \emph{task-aligned reflection} and \emph{multidimensional memory management} to enhance reasoning performance.
-Detailed structure for all agents are provided in the Appendix \ref{sec:agent_design}.
+\paragraph{Agents.} We evaluate \textsc{Graph2Eval} on two types of agents: RAG Agents and Web Agents.
+The RAG Agents include both Single Agent and Multi-Agent setups for document understanding, with the Multi-Agent architecture comprising a planner, retriever, reasoner, verifier, and summarizer.
+Web Agents are responsible for multi-step web interactions, including the Set-of-Marks (SoM) Agent~\citep{yang2023setofmarkpromptingunleashesextraordinary}, which leverages \textit{SoM-annotated images} to provide richer multimodal context, and Agent S 2.5~\citep{agashe2025agents2compositionalgeneralistspecialist}, which incorporates \textit{task-aligned reflection} and \textit{memory management} to enhance reasoning.
+Detailed agent architectures are provided in Appendix E.